forguncyglobal/forguncyglobal.github.io/docs/9-advanced/3-Plugins.md

 {: .note}

 ## How to Install
 Each download below will be in ZIP format.
-Once you download it, you can go to the **Plugins** section on the Forguncy Builder 8 (aka Builder), and click on the **Download Plugin** button and specify the zip file that you downloaded.
+Once you download it, you can go to the **Plugins** section on the Forguncy Builder 8 (aka Builder), and click on the **Install Plugin** button and specify the zip file that you downloaded.
 Once successfully installed, it will appear in the Plugins section of the Builder.
 If the plugin that you downloaded provides cell types, you'll notice new cell types listed in the cell types.
 Similarly, if the plugin that you downloaded provides commands, you'll notice additional commands in the list of commands.

 |Title|Download|
 |:-- |:--: |:--:|